cloudera-labs/hms-mirror/README.md

 `-np`

 [Feature Request #25](https://github.com/cloudera-labs/hms-mirror/issues/25) was introduced in v1.5.4.2 and gives the user to option to remove the `external.table.purge` option that is added when converting legacy managed tables to external table (Hive 1/2 to 3).
 This does affect the behavior of the table from the older platforms.

-### Skip Optimizations

-`-so`

-[Feature Request #23](https://github.com/cloudera-labs/hms-mirror/issues/23) was introduced in v1.5.4.2 and give an option to **Skip Optimizations**.

-When migrating data via SQL with partitioned tables (OR downgrading an ACID table), there are optimizations that we apply to help hive distribute data more efficiently.
-One method is to use `hive.optimize.sort.dynamic.partition=true` which will "DISTRIBUTE" data along the partitions via a Reduction task.
-Another is to declare this in SQL with a `DISTRIBUTE BY` clause.

-But there is a corner case where these optimizations can get in the way and cause long-running tasks.
-If the source table has already been organized into large files (which would be within the partitions already), adding the optimizations above force a single reducer per partition.
-If the partitions are large and already have good file sizes, we want to skip these optimizations and let hive run the process with only a map task.

 ### Property Overrides